-The school undertook a range of educational activities and programmes in 2019-20 although these were considerably reduced after school closure on March 20th 2020.
+The school undertook a range of educational activities and programmes in 2020-21 although these were considerably reduced after school closure on January 1st 2021.
 On reopening of school, activities and programmes relied largely on virtual experiences.

 Once again, our students achieved record results at GCSE with regard to the targets set for GCSE Progress 8, the new schools' national benchmarking measure and Attainment 8.
-The school's Progress 8 score was +1.12 (school's algorithm).
+The school's Progress 8 score was above 1 (school's algorithm).
 A score of +1.00 generally places the school in the top 1% of secondary school scores nationally.
 Our GCSE results indicate that the school is one of the top performing wholly non-selective, girls' state schools for students aged 11-19.
-At A Level, students also achieved excellent results with an average grade of B+.
-Its students were successful in progressing onto their chosen courses, most at Russell Group universities and over half of them onto STEM courses.
+At A Level, students also achieved excellent results with an average grade of A minus.
+Its students were successful in progressing onto their chosen courses, with approximately half of the students onto STEM courses.